Cover painting: Triss du Maurier at work, late at night (circa 1965)

 Through the house and out, the dull

 Cold lamps flood

 the yard at the back

-whose scarred chimneys tower in the night,
+whose scarred chimneys tower the night,

-ringing with silent stark phantoms bright
+to ring with silent stark phantoms bright

 those daytime High Street